eliemichel/LearnWebGPU/getting-started/the-command-queue.md

  - Commands are streamed from CPU to GPU through a **command queue**.
  - Queued command buffers must be encoded using a **command encoder**.

 This was a bit abstract because we can queue operations but we did not see any yet.
-The next chapter shows how to use it to manipulate **buffers**, but you may also skip it to go right away to your [first color](/getting-started/first-color.md) and come back to it later on.
+In the next chapter we use it to **finally display something** in our window!

+We will also see in [*Playing with buffers*](../basic-3d-rendering/input-geometry/playing-with-buffers.md) how to use it for GPU-side buffer manipulation.

 *Resulting code:* [`step017`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step017)